Splitting of Primes in Extensions

 Proof: \((1) \iff (2)\) was proved earlier. \((2) \iff (3)\) since \(Q\) is an ideal in \(S\), \((4) \implies (3)\) trivially, \((4) \iff (5)\) since \(Q \subset \mathbb{A}\).
 We need only show \((3) \implies (4)\).
 Now \(Q\cap R\) contains \(P\) and is an ideal in \(R\).
 Since \(P\) is maximal, we have \(Q\cap R = P\) or \(R\).
 If \(Q\cap R = R\) then \(1 \in Q\) which implies \(Q = S\), a contradiction.

-When the above conditions hold, we say that \(Q\) lies over \(P\), or that \(P\) lies under \(Q\).
+When the above conditions hold, we say that \(Q\) 'lies over' \(P\), or that \(P\) 'lies under' \(Q\).

 Theorem: Every prime \(Q\) of \(S\) lies over a unique prime \(P\) of \(R\).
 Every prime \(P\) of \(R\) lies under at least one prime \(Q\) of \(S\).